-To complement the above, the OSPAR Commission should communicate to the European Commission the endangered status of C. coelolepis and its Annex V status, and encourage urgent consideration of the species as a candidate for listing on relevant European and international biodiversity conventions and for special attention under the Community Plan of Action for Sharks.
+To complement the above, it is proposed that OSPAR should communicate to the European Commission the Endangered status of C. squamosus and its Annex V status, and encourage urgent consideration of the species as a candidate for listing on relevant European and international biodiversity conventions and for special attention under the Community Plan of Action for Sharks.